AntonioFasano/BloomR/src/bloomr.beta.md

 [Beta misc functions](#beta.misc.functions)
 [Deprecated functions](#deprecated.functions)
 [Time extension functions](#time.functions)
-Simulated mode now returns NULL for empty sec, br.raw an zero rows DF, choose what is better and modify docs and code accordingly, that is br.sample, _br.raw, br.hist

 When in br.desc 'CIE_DES_BULK' is not availbale use NA done set it in log allow br.desc/br.bulk.desc to use simulated mode
 Fix XXXX paragraphs